|

 From the base of the Aerial Tram, hop on the Portland Streetcar and head downtown.
 To complete the loop, take the MAX back to the Oregon Zoo (although, if you’re starting from downtown Portland, you’ll start with the MAX ride to the zoo).

-All in, it will cost you between $8 and $11 to do this trail, which covers the aerial tram and tickets on the MAX and Streetcar (or a day pass).
+All in, it will cost you between $8 and $11 to do this trail, which covers the aerial tram and tickets on the MAX and Streetcar (or a day pass) – not including parking at the zoo if that’s how you do it.

 There’s more to it, so we’d really encourage you to read our guide to the 4T trail to figure out exactly how to do the hike!